awesome-webextension/webpack-target-webextension/README.md

 Example: Manifest V3 [./examples/hmr-mv3](./examples/hmr-mv3)

+Example: Draw UI in the content scripts with React and get React HRM. [./examples/react-hmr](./examples/react-hmr)

 ### Source map

 To use source map based on `eval`, you must use Manifest V2 and have `script-src 'self' 'unsafe-eval';` in your CSP (content security policy).